-- DRG requirements with regard to landform stability and safety; - The Hunter Regional Plan 2036 (DP&E, 2016) a 20 year blueprint for the future of the Hunter region.
+- DPI&E requirements with regard to landform stability and safety; - The Hunter Regional Plan 2036 (DP&E, 2016) a 20 year blueprint for the future of the Hunter region.
 The vision is to create a leading regional economy in Australia with a biodiversity-rich natural environment, thriving communities and greater housing choice and jobs.
-Therefore any decisions regarding the post-mining landform and land use would need to take this, and any additional detailed plans that may be prepared in the future, into consideration:
+Therefore any decisions regarding the post-mining landform and land use would need to take this, and any additional detailed plans that may be prepared in the future, into consideration;

-- The majority of the mining lease area is owned by Ashtonfields and any decision regarding post mining landform and land use will take the obligations under the commercial lease agreement between Bloomfield and Ashtonfields '(Ashtonfield Agreement') into consideration (Refer Section 4.1.1); - The Stony Pinch Consortium has been established by the major landowners of the site and surrounds to act as a coordinated and single entity in the planning and development of the overall site.
+- The majority of the mining lease area is owned by Ashtonfields Pty Ltd and any decision regarding post mining landform and land use will take the obligations under the commercial lease agreement between Bloomfield and Ashtonfields Pty Ltd (Ashtonfield Agreement) into consideration (Refer Section 4.1.1); - The Stony Pinch Consortium has been established by the major landowners of the site and surrounds to act as a coordinated and single entity in the planning and development of the overall site.
 The consortium includes Bloomfield, Ashtonfields, and Yancoal to develop the large combined landholdings of the member companies post mining.
 A legal agreement between the landowners ensures that individual landowner interests in the site are replaced by a single, shared interest in all land use and development outcomes.
-As outlined in the 2017 EA (Mod 4), an indicative final land use plan has been developed and the plan has been issued to Council and regulatory authorities for consideration; and - The Bloomfield CHPP, rail loading facility and associated infrastructure will continue to operate after the mining as currently approved is scheduled to be completed, so active CHPP infrastructure and transport will continue in the mining lease area.
+As outlined in the 2017 EA (Mod 4), an indicative final land use plan has been developed and the plan has been issued to Council and regulatory authorities for consideration; and - The Bloomfield CHPP, rail loading facility and associated infrastructure may continue to operate after Bloomfield Colliery commences closure, if Abel Colliery recommence mining under Project Approval PA 05_0136.
+If this occurs The Bloomfield Group will investigate transfer of responsibility of the rail loading facility and associated infrastructure to Yancoal while completing closure of the Bloomfield Colliery. - Bloomfield Colliery and the "Bloomfield Site" (as defined under PA 05_0136) will be rehabilitated in general accordance with the final landform and landuse defined in PA 07_0087 Bloomfield Colliery and the Rehabilitation Management Plan as required under PA 05_0136 for the "Bloomfield Site".
+It is understood if other landforms or landuse are required under the Ashtonfields Agreement or through the Stony Pinch consortium that either a modification to the Project Approvals or a new approval would be required under the Environmental Planning and Assessment Act (1979).